 Hot and dry weather can really take a toll on even the healthiest lawns and cause them to become thin and patchy.
 This usually happens over the summer months, as the weather is hot and dry and lawn owners are generally on holidays or too busy to keep up their regular lawn maintenance schedule.
 It only takes a couple of days of hot, dry weather to affect your lawn.

 Usually what you will see is bare patches throughout the lawn or your lawn would’ve started to thin out and change colour.
 What follows this, is those bare patches bake in the sun and become rock hard making it difficult for water and nutrients to get into the soil.
 This is commonly known as dry patch and appears regularly in lawns throughout the summer.
-Thankfully it is treatable and is relatively easy to fix.

-After this, it is time to stimulate your lawn's growth to allow it to self-repair and cover back over.
+After this, it's time to stimulate your lawn's growth to allow it to self-repair and cover back over.
 This is best done by applying an NPK fertiliser to the entire lawn and irrigating the lawn well afterwards.
 Always remember to apply all products at label rates and follow all instructions.

 There are steps you can take to reduce the impact of heat affected lawn problems during annual seasonal hot spells: